 Carrie Miller (File)

-Opened by The Bakery in 2024, The Supermarket is a flexible space for artists working across disciplines, including music, film, visual art, and performance.
+Opened in 2024 by the same people who created The Bakery, The Supermarket is a flexible space for artists working across disciplines, including music, film, visual art, and performance.
 It has become an important part of Atlanta’s evolving arts scene.

 “I feel like they[The Supermarket and The Bakery] are opening up a space for people and artists of all backgrounds to come together and experience art in a way they may not have been able to before,” said Kara Elise, a local photographer whose work has been featured in an exhibition at the venue.